Restaurant Manager Resume Example

 You can also use implemented, coordinated, and improved when describing projects.
 These words help highlight your hands-on role and real impact on food and beverage operations.

-If you managed teams, try words like supervised or mentored.
+If you managed teams, try words like supervised or mentored, and consider highlighting this in your cover letter.
 This signals leadership.
 Mixing up your verbs keeps your resume fresh and engaging for the reader.

 If you don’t have direct food and beverage manager experience, highlight transferable skills.
 Think customer service, teamwork, or any leadership moments you’ve had in other jobs.